Unveiling horizons in quantum critical collapse: Remarks on approaches based on canonical quantization

-This caveat is even sharper if we move to the semiclassical Einstein equation: the geometry (and hence $\Delta$) itself depends on $\langle T_{\mu \nu} \rangle$, and boundary data encode physical initial conditions.
+This caveat is even sharper if we move to the semiclassical Einstein equation.
+In semiclassical critical collapse, (ii) should be evaluated within the coupled Einstein-matter system, where boundary data encode physical initial conditions and the geometry (hence $\Delta$) is not fixed \textit{a priori}.
 Homothety-covariance of $\Delta$ then represents an additional symmetry of the full coupled system, not merely of the Klein-Gordon symbol.
 This also clarifies why, in our formulation, alternative boundary conditions---especially those compatible with linear perturbation theory---need not preserve the specific UV structure leading to the linear-$T$ term proposed in~\cite{Zahn:2025tnh}, even though the underlying renormalized UV structure remains intact.
 This underscores the intrinsic boundary-condition sensitivity of such constructions.

 Moreover, the construction for~\eqref{eq:selfsimilartensor} would suggest a universal $e^{2T}$ growth for all the angular $l$-modes.
 It is argued that since the commutator $i \Delta$ contains all $l$-modes and transforms with homothetic weight $e^{2T}$, the CCR would enforce an $e^{2T}$ type growth in the $l>0$ sector of the state.
 However, this does not follow, as the homothety-covariance of $\Delta$ is a global constraint on the full bidistribution, not a per-mode law: mode decompositions are non-unique, the homothety generator need not act diagonally in any chosen basis since it is not an isometry, and the Ward-type constraint can be realized by the integral over modes together with the transformed spectral measure/coefficient kernel, without any single mode growing exponentially.